mozart/sublime-oz/README.md

 correctly implemented and not automatic.

 ## Usage
-The main feature that needs input from the user is feed buffer.
-In order to do so, you should first start the _ozengine_ subprocess.
+The main feature that needs input from the user is feed like commands When you feed something, it should automatically start *ozengine* subprocess.
+The default shortcuts are the following :

+ * Feed Line : **Ctrl-. + Ctrl-l**
+ * Feed Region : **Ctrl-. + Ctrl-r**
+ * Feed Buffer : **Ctrl-. + Ctrl-b**
+ * Kill oz : **Ctrl-. + Ctrl-k**

-Just press **Ctrl-. + Ctrl-s**.
-Then at any time, you can press **Ctrl-. + Ctrl-b** to feed the buffer.
-Please note that once you started the engine subprocess you will need to kill it even after closing Sublime Text.
-In Unix like systems, you can run _pkill ozengine ozemulator ozwish_ to make sure you cleaned everything after closing Sublime Text.
+Please note that once you started the ozengine subprocess you will need to kill it manually.

 ## Features

   * Syntax Highlighting - detects files matching the pattern `*.oz`.
   * Comments - Applies Oz-style single line (%) comments using standard commands/shortcuts.
+  * Feed Line - Feed the current line, compile and execute it within ozengine as in the classic OPI
+  * Feed Region - Feed the current region, compile and execute it within ozengine as in the classic OPI
   * Feed Buffer - Feed the current buffer, compile and execute it within ozengine as in the classic OPI

 ## Automatic Installation